How much does a tutor cost?

 Bundled packages will differ between companies, but many sites offer a free or reduced-cost trial period so that you can test their services before deciding what you need.
 For example, the online tutoring site Growing Stars charges $80 a month (or $20 per hour) for four hours of basic writing and grammar tutoring.
 If you buy eight hours of the same course, the hourly price decreases by $4 for a total of $16 per hour, or $128 a month for eight hours.

 On average, the low-end of individual online tutors starts out between $20-30 per hour, but, as the case is with private tutors, you should be prepared to pay more for highly qualified and educated instructors — and the more advanced or specialized the subject, the higher the rate.
 Shop around before committing to an online tutoring company.

 Other important cost-related factors to keep in mind when hiring a tutoring center include:

 Long-distance learning: Similar to taking an online course, this is a distance-learning setup, and your child should be comfortable studying from afar to make it worth your money.
 This option is best for high school and college students, but it may also work for some younger kids.

 Bulk discounts: Check to see how much money you will save if you purchase a weekly or monthly package instead of paying by the hour.

 Trial period: Take advantage of any free trial periods or other incentives that allow you to try the tutoring service before you buy it.
 This will help you make the best use of your money.

-Where to find free tutoring services
+Where can you find free tutoring services?

 To learn more, contact your school directly, as the rules and regulations will differ from state to state.